-When presenting BaseN in a conference, I usually make final mental preparation by observing the room in terms of furniture, air conditioning, audio/video systems, fire alarm, security and other arrangements.
+When presenting BaseN and our take on IoT and digital twins at a conference, I usually make final mental preparation by observing the room in terms of furniture, air conditioning, audio/video systems, fire alarm, security and other arrangements.
 I also make notes on the performance of these things based on the audience and other speakers.

 In my head I throw questions: How much was the total budget for getting all this arranged, including the building?
 How many suppliers were needed?
 How are things maintained?
 And above all – how much of this is actually obtained as a service – and if so, how much information do the service providers gather from various components’ performance?